tech-acs/chimera-docs/docs/developer/Deployment guide/Migrating data.md

 And on your production server, you can run the following command to import the data you have exported on your development server.
 If it encounters data that has already been inserted, it will be ignored.

+To learn about all the options this command offers, you can run it with the --help option which will display an exhaustive list of all available options and their meanings.

 ```
 php artisan chimera:data-import
 ```